/arc:hooks

 What it does

-Hooks installs three Claude Code hooks into your project's .claude/settings.json: 1.
+Hooks installs two layers of protection: **Claude Code hooks** (.claude/settings.json): 1.
 PostToolUse — runs biome format on every edited file (zero tokens, instant) 2.
 Stop — runs biome check --fix and tsc --noEmit when the conversation ends 3.
 PreToolUse — blocks destructive git operations (force push, reset --hard, etc.) 4.
-Context monitor — warns the agent when context window is running low, so it saves state instead of dying mid-task
+Context monitor — warns the agent when context window is running low **Git hooks** (Husky or Vite+): 1. pre-commit — runs lint-staged (biome format on staged files) 2. pre-push — runs full typecheck + lint (catches errors before sharing) 3. turbo.json — disables cache for typecheck/lint tasks (prevents false green)

 Why it exists